jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         make small and accurate modifications of the edges and dental angles it is possible to immediately recover the lost morphology and the original appearance of the smile.
 It is a painless, fast, safe and very economical procedure.</p>\n"
-    - question: What are the most innovative restorative materials in dental aesthetics?
+    - question: What are the most innovative restorative materials in Dental Aesthetics?
       answer: "<p>In the last decade the development of dental biomaterials has been amazing.
 Today we have composites or dental resins composed of nanometric filling material that provide excellent physical and aesthetic properties,